Ceftibuten use while Breastfeeding

-Ceftibuten is acceptable to use during breastfeeding.
-Limited information indicates that single maternal doses of ceftibuten up to 200 mg produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
-Occasionally, disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, has been reported with cephalosporins, but these effects have not been adequately evaluated.
+Limited information indicates that ceftibuten produces low levels in milk that are not expected to cause adverse effects in breastfed infants.
+Occasionally disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush have been reported with cephalosporins, but these effects have not been adequately evaluated.
+Ceftibuten is acceptable in nursing mothers.

 Drug Levels